 Admission to Unity College is a highly personal and individualized process.
-It is based upon your academic achievement, including grade point average and class rank, as well as your extracurricular and co-curricular involvement, work experience, special talents, essay, and demonstrated motivation to succeed.
+It is based upon your academic achievement, including grade point average and class rank, as well as your extracurricular and co-curricular involvement, work experience, special talents, and demonstrated motivation to succeed.

 While individual Maine colleges and universities vary in their requirements for admission and placement, they all recommend the following high school preparation in these core academic areas:

 - 4 years of English courses that incorporate a variety of texts (fiction, nonfiction, essays, memoirs, journalism) and that emphasize exploratory and analytic writing.